 Effective January 1, 2006, the Board elected to establish a Group Master Trust (Group Trust) in order to unitize the investments of the Combined Pension Plan and the Supplemental Plan.
 JPMorgan Chase Bank, N.A.
-(JPMorgan) served as custodian of the Group Trust for the years ended December 31, 2020 and 2019.
+(JPMorgan) served as custodian of the Group Trust for the years ended December 31, 2021 and 2020.
 The fair value of the Combined Pension Plan's interest and the Supplemental Plan's interest in the Group Trust is based on the unitized interest that each plan has in the Group Trust.
-The Combined Pension Plan's interest in the Group Trust's investments was approximately 99.2% at December 31, 2020 and December 31, 2019, while the remaining interest belongs to the Supplemental Plan.
+The Combined Pension Plan's interest in the Group Trust's investments was approximately 99.1% at December 31, 2021 and 99.2% at December 31, 2020, while the remaining interest belongs to the Supplemental Plan.
 The allocation of investment income and expenses between the Combined Pension Plan and the Supplemental Plan is based on percentage interest in the Group Trust.
 Shared professional and administrative expenses are allocated to each plan directly in proportion to each plan's ownership interest.
 Benefits and contributions are attributed directly to the plan that such receipts and disbursements relate to and are not subject to a pro-rated allocation.